skohltfarber/todo-list/README.md

 # todo-list

+# Homework – due 1/18/21 by 8pm
-Goal: Keep track of what tasks you have completed and what needs to be done.
+## Goal: Keep track of what tasks you have completed and what needs to be done.

 1. Create a new folder called “todo-list” / GitHub repo
 1. Use Vanilla JS / HTML5 for all functionality
 1. Use Bootstrap for visual design